Cold weather skincare

 It’s snowing!
 But while we’re eagerly Snapchatting our best snow angel, the sun’s harmful UV rays are sneaking up on our skin.
 Snow and ice can actually enhance the damaging effects of the sun, bouncing harmful UVB rays and causing them to hit the skin twice.
-Stay safe in the sun all year round with a daily SPF, and switch with the seasons to a winter skincare routine.
+Stay safe in the sun all year round, and don’t skip the daily SPF in your cold weather skincare routine.

-Weather-beaten by the wind?
-Your skin may be too.
+Weather-beaten by the cold wind?
+You might be suffering from the effects of cold weather on your skin too.
 Our skin’s natural barrier does a great job at keeping moisture in and irritants out, but harsh winds can strip vital water from the skin, weakening the barrier.
 When upset, our skin cells are programmed to react - say hello to sensitive, dry, red, or irritated skin.
 Find out how to hydrate your skin and take steps to repair and build your skin’s barrier by rehydrating and moisturising windswept skin.

-Ever wondered why skin feels extra dry come winter?
+Ever wondered why you have extra dry skin in winter?
 When temperatures plummet, so too does humidity, stripping away with it up to 25% of our skin’s moisture.
-This can cause cracks in your skin, leading to increased dryness and sensitivity.
+This can cause cracks in your skin, leading to increased dryness and sensitivity in cold weather.
 The good news is, we have a few simple tips and tricks that can help rehydrate your skin.

 Share this page